ericandersonr/Landmark_LCIRT_Codebase/README.md

 #### Eye Tracker and fNIR Python Code for Lab Streaming Layer (LSL) ####

 We are sharing code that broadcasts data from our eye tracker and fNIR devices using the Lab Streaming Layer.
-To the best of our knowledge, the LCIRT Lab's ability to gather data from EEG, eye tracker, and fNIR synchronously provides a unique and innovative research tool for non-invasive experiments.
+To the best of our knowledge, the LCIRT lab's ability to gather data from EEG, eye tracker, and fNIR synchronously provides a unique and innovative research tool for non-invasive experiments.
 The code below (click on file name) will allow users to broadcast a continuous stream of measurement data from each device.
 1. **[Eye Tracker code](/LCIRT_fNIR_LSL.py):** This is our replacement to the code included in the LSL distribution
 2. **[fNIR code](/LCIRT_EyelinkSync_LSL.py):** This adds the capability to stream fNIR data
 >> Code also available directly from the GitHub Site